 ROBIN’s Application Management layer is the “intelligent” component of the Robin platform.
-This is the management component that orchestrates the entire infrastructure from an application perspective and manages big data as well as Application lifecycle.
+This is the management component that orchestrates the entire infrastructure from an application perspective and manages data as well as Application lifecycle.

 Taking an application as the payload, the application-aware manager automatically decides the placement, provisions containers and storage for each application component, and configures the application – thus enabling 1-click deployment of even the most complex applications.

-ROBIN Application management layer also continuously monitors the entire application and infrastructure stack to automatically recover failed nodes and disks, failover applications and ensures that each application dynamically gets adequate disk IO and network bandwidth to deliver the applicaiton and infrastructure QoS Guarantee.
+ROBIN Application management layer also continuously monitors the entire application and infrastructure stack to automatically recover failed nodes and disks, failover applications and ensures that each application dynamically gets adequate disk IO and network bandwidth to deliver the application and infrastructure QoS Guarantee.

 ROBIN hyper-converged Kubernetes platform leverages container technology to consolidate applications with complete runtime isolation.
 A container is a lightweight, OS-based virtualization technology that allows the creation of compartmentalized and isolated application environment on top of the standard OS.
 Just as a hypervisor abstracts OS from the underlying hardware, containers help abstract applications from OS and everything underneath, leading to simplified application deployment and seamless portability across hardware and operating platforms.